Taniwha Marae Committee

 Te Whakakitenga o Waikato (formerly known as Te Kauhanganui) is the tribal authority that represents the people of Waikato-Tainui.
 Tribal members elect three members from their marae to represent them for three years on Te Whakakitenga o Waikato.

-The current elected representatives for Taniwha Marae are Sam Toka, Jackie Colliar and Tawhiao Falwasser.
+The current elected representatives for Taniwha Marae are Sam Toka, Jackie Colliar and Jaedyn Falwasser.

 Te Arataura is the executive body that is made up of representatives from elected members of Te Whakakitenga o Waikato and the Kaahui Ariki representative.
 The Kaahui Ariki representative is appointed by the Head of the Kaahui Ariki.
 The remaining members are elected by Te Whakakitenga o Waikato for a three-year term.